Mexican Restaurant in Covent Garden

 - Seabass Ceviche: Seabass, avocado with a cucumber and lime salsa (£8)

 We would definitely recommend the chicken quesadillas which were packed with filling and flavour.
 Sadly, we were not as impressed by the Yellowtail or the Ceviche.
 In hindsight, we should have stuck to more typical Mexican dishes.

 Taco Time and Platos Fuertes

 From the taco menu we had the Tacos de Pork Belly (£10.50) and Tacos de Rib Eye (£13).
 These tacos were the winning dishes for us at Cantina Laredo.
-The pork belly was served with a small slither of crackling, which was fantastic, and the salsa verde was impressive.
+The pork belly was served with a small slither of crackling, which was fantastic.
 The rib eye was cooked perfectly and the avocado emulsion was a great addition.

 Cantina Laredo is an impressive Mexican restaurant in Covent Garden.
 Whilst it is not the cheapest, the quality of the food (in particularly the tacos) is worth it.
-To save some pounds, try and catch a lunchtime or early bird special through Hot Dinners or Open Table.
+To save some pounds, try and catch a lunchtime or early bird special.

 They also offer a 4 course weekend brunch and free flowing drinks for £50pp and free flowing Fridays where prosecco margaritas, wine or beer is only £25 per head!

 Click Here for other restaurants in Central London